 Today, things have moved on.
 Liberty Games are now able to offer some of our most spectacular American tables – like the Zen and Houdini – built to British spec, with British pockets and cloth in a 7ft size.

 A selection of British (left) and American (right) pool tables

 Bigger tables need bigger balls.
 So American pool is generally played with 2¼-inch balls – large and heavy, which gives them plenty of forward momentum when rolling.
 British pool is generally played with 2-inch balls which are lighter and smaller, again favouring the tactical game over speed.

 British (left) and American (right) pool balls

-British cues tend to have smaller tips – usually no larger than 9mm.
-This small tip encourages precise cue ball control and discourages power shots.
-American cues can have tips of up to 12mm or more, which is ideal for those long, accurate power shots to the far end of the table.
+British cues tend to have smaller tips – usually no larger than 11mm.
+This small tip encourages precise cue ball control.
+American cues can have tips of 12mm or larger, which is ideal for those long, accurate power shots to the far end of the table.

 Most pool cues are 57-inch, with 48-inch cues being popular where cue space is limited.
 Smaller sizes are available for particularly tight corners or young players.

 British (left) and American (right) pool cue tips